open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 ## Publish Data to Watson IoT Platform

-This section shows you how to publish the CPU usage average to your Watson IoT Platform.
+This section shows you how to publish the CPU usage average to your Watson IoT Platform, using WIoTP's core-iot microservice.

 Modify your project as follows:
 * Update `userinput.json` under the `workload` section to enable the workload to publish the CPU average by setting PUBLISH to `true`: